Penticton Outdoors Club

 2. Pick a date and time for the hike.
 Most club events are on Saturdays, though Sundays are also a possibility.
 Hikes etc. are scheduled at planning meetings, which are advertised in the current schedule or by email.

-3. At least a few days before the scheduled hike etc., organize a reconnoitre of the hike with your mentor or another person.
+3. Before the scheduled hike organize a reconnoitre of the hike with your mentor or another person.
 Note the driving time to trailhead, and starting time of the hike.
 If possible, take along a portable saw to clear deadfall.
 Take flagging tape to mark the trail if there is likelihood of confusion for yourself.
 Identify good locations for a break and/or lunch.
 Note ending time and any particularly difficult spots, such as steep grades, rock scrambles, water, boggy areas etc. Ensure there is suitable access for vehicles to the trailhead as well as safe parking.
 Some trips may require hikers to carpool using AWD or 4WD high clearance vehicles.

 4. Email the POC secretary or designate with the wording for a notice to go out the week of the hike, etc. Important information includes meeting place and time, location of hike, brief description of hike, degree of difficulty and estimated duration.
 (See General Information document for descriptors for difficulty levels.)
 Also note any particular items to bring, such as hiking poles, gaiters, waterproof boots.